MXCP Operational Guide

 - Backup procedures tested

-- Monitoring configured
+- Telemetry configured

 - Health checks implemented